How to make Easy 5-minute Miso Soup

 What is Dashi?

-Dashi is usally made from dried shrimp, mushrooms, anchovies, kombu (dried seaweed), bonito (dried skipjack tuna).
+The flavor base comes from bonito flakes, which is dried skipjack — dried shrimp, kombu (dried seaweed), and bonito flakes (dried skipjack tuna).
 But Dashi can be easily veganized or customized to your liking.

 How do I make Dashi?

-• Instant Dashi Granules.
+• Instant Dashi Powder.
 The fastest and easiest way.
 A spoonful of dried granules, stirred into hot water, does the trick.
 Ex.
 Hondashi (primary ingredient: Bonito, which is a type of tuna).

 Is Miso Soup healthy?